Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Covering Lemma

 \end{lemma}

-[1]{\mathcal{Q} ^{(#1)}} \begin{proof} Without loss of generality, we may assume that $\{\Qb\} _{\beta \subset \Lambda}$ is a finite collection.
-In the general case, if the inequality holds for the union of any finite sub-collection, it must also be true for $\Qas$.
+[1]{\mathcal{Q} ^{(#1)}} [1]{\mathcal{Q} ^{(#1)} _i} \begin{proof} Without loss of generality, we may assume that $\{\Qb\} _{\beta \subset \Lambda}$ is a finite collection.
+The general case can be proven using the finite case.
+Note that each $\Qb$ is an open set.
+For any compact subset $K \subset \subset \Qas$, $K$ admits a finite open cover, thus $|K| \le C |\Qa|$ using the finite case.
+Since the inequality holds for any compact subset $K$, it must also be true for $\Qas$.

 For each $\Qb$, we can break it into $\Qb = \Qb _+ \cup \Qb _- \cup \Qb _\circ$, where

 From Proposition \ref{prop:closeness}, we can conclude that